SMT-COMP/smt-comp.github.io/web/content/solver_submission/index.md

 It could be done directly from the web-interface and starting with a template:
 [create a new submission](https://github.com/SMT-COMP/smt-comp.github.io/new/master/submissions?value={{< submissions_template >}})

-- The filename should start with the name of your solver and end with `.json`
+- The filename should start with the name of your solver and end with `.json`.
-- The continuous integration will check the format
+- The continuous integration will check the format.

 ### Fields

 - `name`: The solver name should respect the guidelines in the given in the rules of the SMT-competition (derived solver, wrapper solver, ...)
-- `authors`: (utf8 can be used?
-It should be checked. tuple with latin1?)
+- `authors`: UTF8 can be used.
 - `url`: The url should be valid at the time of submission and during all the competition.
 The url should be at zenodo for the final submission.